 Life in Motion

 Dr. Hammer

 3909 9TH AVE SW

 Olympia, WA 98502

 360-570-3460

+Discharge Instructions

-Discharge Instructions Anterior Cervical Discectomy and Fusion
+Posterior Cervical Fusion

 Medications:

 Avoid taking Advil, Motrin, Ibuprofen, Aleve, or other NSAIDs (non-steroidal anti-inflammatory drugs) for 3 months after surgery.

 Avoid taking blood thinners such as Aspirin, Plavix, Coumadin, Warfarin, or Argatroban UNLESS EXPLICITLY CLEARED BY DR. HAMMER.

 You will be given a list of medications for home.
-This will include pain medication, anti-nausea, stool softener and laxative.
+This will include pain medication, a stool softener and Miralax.

 You can take Tylenol for pain if you do not need narcotic pain medication, but remember that many kinds of narcotics, such as Vicodin, have Tylenol in them.
-Avoid taking more than 3000 mg of Tylenol (acetaminophen) in a 24 hour period

-You should resume your previous medications.
-Any changes will be noted on your discharge medication list.

-You will be given a prescription for any new medications prescribed in the hospital

-\\CONSTIPATION: The pain medication often causes constipation, take the prescribed stool softener (Colace) and Miralax daily as long as you are on the pain medication.
+Avoid taking more than 3000 mg of Tylenol (acetaminophen) in a 24 hour period You should resume your previous medications.
+Any changes will be noted on your discharge medication list. \\CONSTIPATION: The pain medication often causes constipation, take the prescribed stool softener (Colace) and Miralax daily as long as you are on the pain medication.
 You may also add Senna to Miralax.
 Limiting the amount of narcotics will help improve constipation.
 Increase fluids, fresh fruit (prunes) and vegetables high in fiber.
 If you have not had a bowel movement within 1-2 days after returning home from the hospital, over the counter medication may be purchased at most drug stores: Magnesium Citrate (liquid), suppository, or enema.
 Start this by day 3 or 4 if unable to have a bowel movement.
 Please call our office for further suggestions to help with this.

-Neck Incision:

-Your neck wound will have a dressing that is made up of island dressing and/or steri-strips.
-There are dissolvable sutures under the skin that do not need to be removed.
+Neck Incision: Your neck wound will have a dressing that is made up of aquacel dressing.
+The dressing is not waterproof and must not get wet.
+You may remove it on post op day #4 to shower.
+There are staples under the dressing that will be removed at your post op appointment.
 These help hold the skin together until it heals.
-The steri-strips will fall off by themselves.
-You will be contacted and scheduled by Dr. Hammer's office for a wound check appointment for 10-14 days after surgery if you were not already scheduled.
-Any residual steri-strips will be removed at that time.
+You will be contacted and scheduled by Dr. Halpin's office for a wound check appointment for 10-14 days after surgery.
+Any staples or residual steri-strips will be removed at that time.